ShayJordan/shay.github.io/_pages/2024-12-28-twenty-years-of-kuk-sool-part-2.md

    image_path: tournament-6-2024.jpg
    alt: Team Lowestoft and Halesworth at the WKSA UK Championships 2024.
 ---
+This post is the second part of a two-part post.
+You can read part one [here](/posts/2024/12/twenty-years-of-kuk-sool-part-1/).
+{: .notice}

 I promoted to First Degree Black Belt in June 2010 after five years of training.
-You can read about my first five years of training [here](/posts/2023/12/twenty-years-of-kuk-sool-part-1/).
+You can read about my first five years of training [here](/posts/2024/12/twenty-years-of-kuk-sool-part-1/).

 I still remember going to class the week following my promotion for the first time in my shiny new uniform, complete with golden tassels and that black belt which symbolises so much to anyone, regardless of their involvement in martial arts.
 It was straight back to training though.
 No time to hang about -- there was new stuff to learn: a new form; new self-defence techniques; the staff form; the sword form.
 Lots of new and exciting stuff!